daos-stack/daos/utils/check/README.md

 The three scripts in this section can be used to make a list of packages that the libraries installed by DAOS depend on, and then check the if RedHat has any CVEs listed for them.
+It will also report if if any of the binaries installed by DAOS were built with out stack protection.

 To use these scripts the following should be set up.